sit-2021-int214/012-Spotify-Charts/02-AIS.md

 ## Question

-Assume Spotify reports that the BPM of the their top songs from 2010-2019 is greater than 120.
-Suppose a sample of 80 Spotify top songs BPM from 2010-2019 is taken with a mean of 118.74 and a standard deviation of 24.34.
+Assuming Spotify reports that the BPM of the their top songs from 2010-2019 is greater than 120.
+Suppose a sample of 80 Spotify top songs' BPMs from 2010-2019 is taken with a mean of 118.74 and a standard deviation of 24.34.
 Should the report be rejected at the confidence level of 95%?

 ### Step 0: Assign variables